 As stated in your Tenancy Agreement, you are responsible for maintaining the lawns and gardens at the property unless otherwise stated.
 This includes watering, weeding, trimming and mowing.
 Seek advise from your Property Manager before removing any plants or pruning large bushes/trees, and make note of any relevant water restrictions.
 We are happy to recommend a garden maintenance trades-person if you prefer and at your own expense.

 Unless a pet has been specifically approved in your Tenancy Agreement, pets will not be allowed at the property without prior approval.
 Please note that in the majority of unit complexes, the Body Corporate do not allow pets.
-If you wish to keep a pet at the property, please download a Pet Application Form here.
+If you wish to keep a pet at the property, please contact our Property Manager to discuss further.